pastelsky/network-idle-callback/README.md

 Since a serviceworker can only listen to network activity arising from the domains it was registered with, without the support of a browser primitive, there is currently no way to detect network activity from other domains, or apps other than your web browser.

-However, more often than not, this is the behavior you expect, as you're only concerned with prioitizing resource loading in the context of the current tab.
+However, more often than not, this is the behavior you expect, as you're only concerned with prioritizing resource loading in the context of the current tab.

 **2. What happens if my serviworker is installed, but not activated?**

-In the abscence of a activated service worker, the callbacks will be executed immediately.
+In the absence of a activated service worker, the callbacks will be executed immediately.
 If you can, calling `skipWaiting()` in the activation phase will skip the activation delay.

 **3. When exactly does the `networkIdleCallback` execute ?**